Jonnie-Darko/Scripts/README.md

       1. Text files
       2. Shell files
       3. Log files
-      4. files without known type
+      4. files without known type.
 I wrote this script to simply help anyone who might be having trouble searching for common file types, but do not have a lot of experience with the Linux command line.
 This simplifies the task.